neams-th-coe/cardinal/doc/content/source/mesh/NekRSMesh.md

 but those boundary IDs are not preserved in the mirror.
 This is a limitation of libMesh, because *sideset* names cannot be associated with 2-D elements.
-However, this has not yet been a limitation in Cardinal, because we can still perform operations based on NekRS sideset IDs through the various Nek postprocessors in Cardinal.
+However, this has not yet been a limitation in Cardinal, because we can still perform operations based on NekRS sideset IDs through the various Nek mesh in Cardinal.
 If these postprocessors do not meet your needs, you can retain nekRs sideset IDs when constructing a volume-and-boundary mesh; please see [#vb] for details.